Ralph-Lee/blog/wip/tech-partisanship.md

 <!--{Title:"Wip", Intro:"test", PublishedOn:""}-->
 ###Tech Partisanship###
 It's time to stop with the partisanship in tech.
+I've observed a few interactions with techy people recently where the discussion revolved around mobile phones and the

 Main Points